TrueBlocks/trueblocks-core/src/other/migrations/README-v0.25.0.md

 pwd
 ```

-(on Mac, `pwd` should say `$HOME/Library/Application Support/TrueBlocks`).
+(on Mac, change directory to `$HOME/Library/Application Support/TrueBlocks`).

-Edit the `trueBlocks.toml` file you find there and replace the above three values with the values you noted above.
-Note, we are not yet replacing the `rpcProvider` in this section.
-We will do that next.
-Your settings should now look something like this:
+Edit the `trueBlocks.toml` file you find there and replace the following values with the values you noted above.
+Note, you may remove the existing `rpcProvider` in this section.
+We will replace that next.
+Your `[settings]` section should now look something like this:

 ```
 [settings]